 The Parade of Sail was a joy to witness.
 Hundreds of people viewed the spectacular event from Roker Pier.

 I sailed out onto the North Sea on the Blueeye, a boat operated by OnWater Training, based in nearby Hartlepool Marina.

 The low perspective provided some wonderful opportunities to photograph the tall ships under sail.

 One of the hardest challenges was keeping the horizon straight while moving on the water.

 Photos of tall ships at sea

-The seeing the green hull and billowing sails of Alexander von Humboldt II with a blue sky as background inspired me to photograph a series of images.
+Seeing the green hull and billowing sails of Alexander von Humboldt II with a blue sky as a background inspired me to photograph a series of images.

-The Lord Nelson, operated by the Jubliee Sailing Trust, also caught my eye as she coursed through the water off Lizard Point.
+The Lord Nelson, operated by the Jubilee Sailing Trust, also caught my eye as she coursed through the water off Lizard Point.

 Find out more about the tall ships’ visit to North East England on the Tall Ships Sunderland website.
 A selection of photos by Why Eye Photography Limited illustrate this online feature on Visiting the Tall Ships Race in Sunderland.